Q. What is this?

 Q. Don’t continuous public sector deficits result in an ever-growing national debt which must be paid off sometime in the future?

 A. No. Continuous public sector deficits imply a continuously growing economy as the private sector runs surpluses year in and out.
 Conversely, public sector surpluses imply ever-increasing private sector debt – which has historically led to recessions.

 Public sector deficits do not imply debt.
 As explained above, government creates money de novo, it does not need to borrow.

 Q. If that is the case, why do countries have massive “national debt”?

 A. National debt is a policy choice.
 Governments issue and sell debt securities, a.k.a. treasury bonds, which are interest bearing financial instruments very similar to the national currency, but with an expiration date.

 Typically there is a loose correlation between government deficit totals and bonds issued – an anachronism from gold-standard days when governments held a limited supply of gold and needed to sell bonds to raise money.
 In the post gold-standard

 “modern money” era, treasury bonds are sold at the behest of financial markets.

 Q. What happens when government sells bonds?

-A. When bonds are purchased, the government debits the reserve account of the buyer and credits their treasury account at the central bank.
-Treasury accounts are simply records of bonds held and their terms.
+A. Bonds are typically issued by the national Treasury and sold at auctions.
+When bonds are sold, the government adjusts the books at its central bank: It debits the reserve account of the buyer and credits their treasury account.
+Reserve accounts are records of reserves held and their terms, (most governments pay interest on reserves).
+Treasury accounts are records of bonds held and their terms.
 The reverse transaction takes place when bonds mature, as well as when central banks buy back their country’s own debt in what is called “Open Market Operations”, or when performed on a large scale, “Quantitative Easing” (see Part II).